Harshit-Dhanwalkar/Chess_MDP/README.md

 1. Clone the repository: `git clone https://github.com/Harshit-Dhanwalkar/Chess-MDP.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the main script: `Chess.py`
+3. Run the main script: `ChessEngine.py`

-## Contributing

-If you would like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License
+## Current Issues

-This project is licensed under the [MIT License](LICENSE).
+- The minimax algorithm is very slow.This prevented us from finding the true strength of the engine.
+As of now, the best elo rating we have seen is 1000 at a depth of 2.
+The speed can be improved by using the alpha-beta pruning method.